Al-khizana al-hasaniyya

 We’ve been told that physical manuscripts are generally off-limits.
 However, you may be able to make a special request if your research focuses on codicology or paleography.

-Books
+Books and Periodicals

 Ordering scans